LaravelDaily/Booking-Com-Simulation-Laravel/course/01-roles-permissions.md

 So, we delete the `App\Models\Permission.php` file.

-With the Role model, it's a bit more tricky, because we've added extra feature: the constants like `Role::ROLE_OWNER` which we use all over our project.
+With the Role model, it's a bit more tricky, because we've added an extra feature: the constants like `Role::ROLE_OWNER` which we use all over our project.

-So we leave the Role model inside our project, just instead of extending the Model from Eloquent, we extend Spatie package Role model.
+So we leave the Role model inside our project, just instead of extending the Model from Eloquent, we extend the Spatie package Role model.

 **app/Models/Role.php**:
 ```php